datastax/pulsar-openid-connect-plugin/README.md

    containing the necessary dependencies to run on a pulsar broker.
 1. Configure the broker to use `com.datastax.oss.pulsar.auth.AuthenticationProviderOpenID` as the authentication provider class.
 Make sure to enable authentication on the broker.
-1. Configure pulsar clients to use the `AuthenticationToken` client `Authentication` class.
+1. Configure pulsar clients to use the `AuthenticationOAuth2` client `Authentication` class.
 This is the class distributed as part of pulsar.

 ### Warning About AuthenticationProviderToken